Senate panel takes a step toward ending Sen. Tuberville’s blockade of military nominations

 Tuberville has said he is open to negotiating an end to his holds on almost 400 military nominees, which he first announced in February.
 But he has not yet signaled that he will drop them.

-Frustrated Senate Republicans challenged Tuberville to drop the holds and confronted him on the floor for more than four hours, calling up 61 of the military nominations only for Tuberville to stand up and object every time.
+Two weeks ago, frustrated Senate Republicans confronted Tuberville on the floor for more than four hours, calling up 61 of the military nominations only for Tuberville to stand up and object every time.
+At the same time, Democrats started the process for trying to maneuver around his objections.

+Republicans who have criticized Tuberville have suggested they may try and persuade him to hold up civilian nominees instead of the military nominations or take legal action against the department, an option that Tuberville has said he’s considering.
+They have also said they will also try to force more votes on nominations if he doesn’t lift the holds.

 Tuberville is blocking the nominations in opposition to new Pentagon rules that allow reimbursement for travel when a service member has to go out of state to get an abortion or other reproductive care.
 President Joe Biden’s administration instituted the new rules after the Supreme Court overturned the nationwide right to an abortion, and some states have limited or banned the procedure.